LukeAveil/CV/README.md

 ## Luke Aveil

-I am a Ruby developer that specialises in front-end technologies.
+I am a Ruby and JavaScript developer with a passion for building integrated front-ends.

 ## Skills